facebook/wdt/README.md

 * Update this file
 * Make sure your diff has a task
-* Put (releveant) log output of sender/receiver in the diff test plan or comment
+* Put (relevant) log output of sender/receiver in the diff test plan or comment
 * Depending on the changes
   * Perf: wdt/wdt_e2e_test.sh has a mix of ~ > 700 files, > 8 Gbytes/sec
   * do run remote network tests (wdt/wdt_remote_test.sh)